 Check out these.

 Under Age 21

 Illinois alcohol laws prohibit driving with a BAC over 0.00.
 Most states set the limit at 0.02%.
-That’s because of the unreliability of breath Testers.
+That’s because of the unreliability of breath testers.
 In addition, all humans naturally produce alcohol in their bodies.
-Finally, many meds as well as foods contain alcohol.
+And many meds as well as foods contain alcohol.

 So setting the limit well above 0.00% reduces the chance of unfairly convicting innocent people.